 Giving Compass' Take:

-- An article at Stanford Social Innovation Review explains the importance of supporting activists' well-being to prevent burnout and mental health issues to create effective social change.
+- Linda Bell Grdina, Nora Johnson, and Aaron Pereira explain the importance of supporting activists' well-being to prevent burnout and mental health issues to create effective social change.

 - What can you do to help activists remain healthy and content with their own lives?